-results, and (3) would be obvious to try as there are only two options for tilting MEMS mirrors: one-axis and two-axis mirrors.
-Pet.
-32-35.
+returning beams in both transverse directions at the face of microlens array 12," thereby reducing errors in system alignment.
+Id.
 Petitioner's rationale for combining Bouevitch and Carr is supported by Dr. Ford.
 Ex.
-1037 ¶¶ 152-161.
-In particular, Dr. Ford explains that "providing the MEMS mirrors of Bouevitch with two-axis tilt capability enables the spatial positioning of returning beams in both transverse directions at the face of microlens array 12," thereby reducing errors in system alignment.
-Id. at ¶ 153; see also id. at ¶ 155 (stating that "[t]here are only two options for tilting MEMS mirrors: one-axis and two-axis mirrors" and that "[b]ecause Carr already disclosed the use of two-axis mirrors (which were available by the '678 Patent's priority date), a [person having ordinary skill in the art] would have a high expectation of success upon trying two-axis mirror control in Bouevitch.")
+1037 ¶¶ 141-144 (stating, for example, that "[t]here are only two options for tilting MEMS mirrors: one-axis and two-axis mirrors" and that "[b]ecause Carr already disclosed the use of two-axis mirrors (which were available by the '368 Patent's priority date), a [person having ordinary skill in the art] would have a high expectation of success upon trying two-axis mirror control in Bouevitch.")